sciustechnologia/sciustechnologia.github.io/index.md

 #### Shopping list:
 * find a good dashboard setup for real-time Bluetooth monitoring
-* find  Bluetooth Adapters, IoT & Wearables to test
+* find  Bluetooth Adapters (need to know if different chipsets give different results), IoT & Wearables to test
 * research energy in RaspberryPi5 cluster solutions
+* visualize test results (do I docker this?)

 ---